korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 # Drawbacks

-* Changes will require corresponding amendments of APM and PX4 firmwares and documentation, possibly also some other software which is using MAVLink.
+* Changes will require corresponding amendments of APM and PX4 firmwares and documentation as well as some other software which is using MAVLink.
 However, everything will still work as there will not be introduced any breaking changes in type enumerations.
 New developers can be confused if frames will behave differently than MAVLink descriptions tell but in fact they are confused now as well because current definitions are obscure anyway.
 APM docs can be changed simultaneously with the code (and therefore the firmware behavior) so it's not a major problem and it seems like other platforms just don't have any docs on this matter.
 * `MAV_FRAME` type enumeration will be extended significantly.
 * Naming convention and meaning of existing frame `MAV_FRAME_BODY_NED` will be changed which can cause confusion.
 * Name for Front-Left-Up variant of `MAV_FRAME_LOCAL_RPY` is not proposed.